 You’ve run a 10K.
-You’ve crossed the line, collected your medal and thought: could I go further?
+You’ve crossed the line, collected your medal and thought: What’s next?

 Why make Sunderland your first half marathon?

-The SG Petch Sunderland City Runs is one of the North East’s biggest and best running weekends.
+The SG Petch Sunderland City Runs is one of The Sunderland City Runs is one of the North East’s biggest and best running weekends.
 The half marathon route takes in riverside paths, coastal views and city streets, with friendly crowds and an electric atmosphere from start to finish.

-You’ll start and finish in the heart of the city, crossing the iconic Wearmouth Bridge twice and enjoying a course that mixes flat, fast sections with scenic stretches along the water.
-It’s a challenge – but one you’ll never forget.
+You’ll start and finish in the heart of the city, crossing the iconic Wearmouth Bridge twice and enjoying a course that mixes flat, fast sections with scenic stretches through the city.
+It’s a challenge, but one you’ll never forget.

 Can you go from 10K to half marathon in 16 weeks?

-You can still grab your early bird entry now – then use the months ahead to build your base.
+You can enter Sunderland City Runs now, then use the months ahead to build your base.
 By the time race day arrives, you’ll be more than ready.

 Your 16 week plan from 10K to half marathon